joshmzamora/statscasino/blueprint.md

 ### Balance and Dev Mode

 *   **Player Balance:** The user starts with a balance of $100, which is updated as they play the games.
+*   **Balance Persistence:** The player's balance is now saved in the browser's local storage, so it will persist even after the page is refreshed.
 *   **Developer Mode:** A developer mode is available that allows the user to play the games without any cost.